 Where Org values appear

-Organization (Org) values are keywords people can use in Activity (the feed on the left side of the News view) when recognizing a fellow coworker, Location, Team, etc., in a Shout-Out.
-Any Contributor can pick an Org value from a dropdown menu when attaching a Shout-Out to an Activity Update.
+Organization (Org) values are keywords people can use in Activity (the feed on the left side of the News view) when recognizing a fellow coworker, team, or group in a Shout-Out.
+Users can select an Org value from the For: drop-down menu when posting a Shout-Out to Activity.

 Setting up your Org values

-You can set up your own Org values at Administration settings > Platform > Organization values.
+You can set up your own Org values at Administration Settings > Views and Functions > Configure Organization Values.

 Default Org values